nzzlinh/Adafruit-GFX-Library/unifontconvert/README.md

 | `FONTDATA_START` + 4288                   | 16     | Glyph for codepoint 02 in the block described at index 1. |
 | ...                                       | ...    | ... |

 On and on, except that double-width blocks will have a glyph length of 32.
-Implementations may want to calculate all of the offsets and store them in some kind of data structure.
-With the width, height, multiplier, flags and number of bitmasks for each block, it is simple to loop through and calculate these once when loading the font and then cache the values.
+With the width, height, multiplier, flags and number of bitmasks for each block, it is simple to loop through once and calculate the offset for each block when loading the font, and then cache those values for quick reference.

 ### Bitmasks